alastairlundy/os_release_dart/README.md

 Directly modifying the results from the detection, particularly in a manner that deletes detected data, is not helpful to anyone - If you want to modify the results, please create a new variable to do so.

 It is also best practice since you can't meaningfully change the data unless you are detecting data in the first instance - this is why the ``static OsRelease detect()`` method exists.

-### Contributing to the Package

-#### Suggestions and Bug Reports
-If you have either a suggestion or bug report you can file it on [the GitHub Repo's Issues page](https://github.com/alastairlundy/os_release/issues).

-#### Security Vulnerabilities
-If you wish to report a potential security vulnerability please email the contact email listed for the publisher info on Dart Pub with the subject line of "os_release Potential Security Vulnerability" and information about the potential vulnerability in the message body.
-I will attempt to provide acknowledgement of the email received shortly after receiving it.
-It may take a few days to investigate the issue and subsequently decide how to handle the potential vulnerability if is accepted as one.

-#### Submitting a Pull Request
-If you'd like to add a feature or change part of the code, please:
-1) fork the repository
-2) make a new branch from main with a name that very briefly describes the changes you want to make
-3) Test the changes to make sure it doesn't break any existing code and works on the Platforms that the package currently works on - For now testing on a Linux distro (through a Virtual Machine or natively, wherever you usually use Linux is fine) or via Windows Subsystem for Linux is sufficient.
-4) Submit a Pull Request describing the changes you've made and why you've made them (particularly if it's not immediately apparent)
-5) If I haven't commented on the Pull Request or reviewed it within a few weeks of it being created, please feel free to tag me @alastairlundy in the Pull Request.

-If you have multiple features or changes you want to add that don't rely on each other, please follow these steps for each separate change or feature.

-You might find it duplicative or exhausting to do this, and that is understandable, but it helps to ensure that:
-A) individual changes are accepted or declined based on their merits
-B) code that is submitted to be merged is reviewed and scrutinized carefully to avoid or mitigate against attacks on Open Source code and infrastructure - We don't need a repeat of the xz utils backdoor attack. and C) code is safely added to the project without causing the package to suffer as a result of accepting the code.

-If you accept these principles and follows these steps, and your code does make helpful change, I am likely to agree to merge it.